Georgia Deed of Trust

 4. Deed of Trust

-Deeds must be signed by the grantor and a witness, and notarized.[1]
+Deeds must be signed by the borrower and a witness, and notarized.[1]
 Individuals filing their own deed must do so online.[2]
-If being filed by a representative on another’s behalf, filing must be done in person with the Superior Court Clerk.[3]
+If a representative is filing on another’s behalf, they must do so in person with the Superior Court Clerk.[3]
 A deed is eligible for filing if[4]:

 • The paper size is between 8.5″ x 11″ and 8.5″ x 14″